 Prior Service-Oriented Architecture Specifications

-The first service-oriented architecture for many people in the past was with the use DCOM or Object Request Brokers (ORBs) based on the CORBA specification.
+The first service-oriented architecture for many people in the past was with the use of DCOM or Object Request Brokers (ORBs) based on the CORBA specification.
 The following articles provide a brief background on these specifications.

 More on the general topic: Web Services Articles